Mike-B-123/startup/notes.md

   - pwd: The PWD command in Linux system administration stands for "Print Working Directory."
 It is used to display the absolute path of the current working directory in the command-line interface.
 This command is helpful for navigating the file system and referencing the current directory in various operations
   - cd: The cd command, also known as chdir (change directory), is a command-line shell command used to change the current working directory in various operating systems
   - ls: The ls command is used to list files. "ls" on its own lists all files in the current directory except for hidden files.
-  - vim (?? how would I use this differently fro nano?): The vim command is used to edit text files within the command line interface (CLI).
+  - vim : The vim command is used to edit text files within the command line interface (CLI).
 It's a powerful, customizable text editor that's often used by developers
   - nano: The nano command is a terminal-based text editor that allows users to create, edit, and save text files directly from the command line of Unix-based systems
+    [When to use VIM vs NANO: both are different editing engines, but can use either based off of prefernce.
+Both are basically the same.]
   - mkdir: The mkdir command in Linux/Unix is a command-line utility that allows users to create new directories. mkdir stands for "make directory."
 With mkdir , you can also set permissions, create multiple directories at once, and much more
   - mv: The mv command moves files and directories from one directory to another or renames a file or directory.
 If you move a file or directory to a new directory, it retains the base file name.
 When you move a file, all links to other files remain intact, except when you move it to a different file system.
   - rm: (rm myfile) The rm command removes the entries for a specified file, group of files, or certain select files from a list within a directory.
 User confirmation, read permission, and write permission are not required before a file is removed when you use the rm command.
 However, you must have write permission for the directory containing the file.